munificent/craftinginterpreters/book/hash-tables.md

 There is one more fundamental operation a full-featured hash table needs to
 support: removing an entry.
 This seems pretty obvious, if you can add things, you should be able to *un*-add them, right?
-But you'd be surprised how many tutorials and books on hash tables omit this completely.
+But you'd be surprised how many tutorials on hash tables omit this.

 I could have taken that route too.
 In fact, we never actually *use* deletion in clox.
 But if you want to actually understand how to completely implement a hash